 How do ice skates work?

 Ice skates have no inbuilt brakes, but they have a different way to prepare you to stop whenever you need to.
-One has to maintain his/her weight towards the center of the blades so that the other side of the blade cuts the ice side by side to help you stop.
+One has to maintain his/her weight towards the center of the blades so that the other side of the edge cuts the ice side by side to help you stop.
 There is much of movement balance when skating on the ice because, at any given skating, only a few inches of the tough blades are sliding over the ice that helps you move swiftly with no difficulties.
-You skate throughout a smooth surface.
+You skate on a smooth surface.

 Is ice skating less dangerous?

-You might be quick to think that ice skating will pose fewer dangers in form of injuries, but the truth is if you’re not careful, you might get seriously injured because ice is as hard as a rock.
+You might be quick to think that ice skating will pose fewer dangers in the form of injuries, but the truth is if you’re not careful, you might get seriously injured because ice is as hard as a rock.
 However, you cannot get through the process without a few falls here and there, and that’s why you need proper gear before wearing the ice skates.